Dallas/Fort Worth BLUES ARTISTS

 Djangobilly (one CD Self-released)

-Christian Dozzler (multiple CDs, Wolf, Blueswave) website official myspace page photo
+Christian Dozzler (multiple CDs, Wolf, Blueswave) website photo

 Jimmie "Preacher" Ellis (two CDs Eve/Jim) photo